sean-cho/Epicopy/README.md

 ### Standalone

+Do not build the vignette as EpicopyData is a dependency.

-To install the standalone package use the following lines:
+To install the standalone package use the following line:
 ```
 devtools::install_github('sean-cho/Epicopy')
 ```